fmj95817/nkuv6helper/README.md

   --pre     prefix to preserve and prefix of address to add  [string]

-  --loc     your location to determine prefixs.  [string]
+  --loc     your location to determine prefixs if not assigned.  [string]

   --suf     suffix of address to add,default is eui64  [string]